Can't seem to get your connection to work properly? Here are some tips and tricks to help you figure out what might be going wrong.

 - No active goal - Make sure at least one goal is set up correctly, saved, and turned on to run the connection.

-- Mapping data is incorrect - Confirm that all data mapping two systems together are correctly matched.
+- Mapping data is incorrect - Confirm that all data that is mapping two systems together are correctly matched.

 - Authentication not correct - Make sure all of your authentication credentials are matching and spelled correctly.